nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/BLAST-Command-Line/BLAST4.md

-# How to run a BLAST search
+# How to Run a BLAST Search

 ## Step 1: Download data